Summer Course in NYC

 A fully-developed physical therapy program is administered by our licensed professionals, who conduct seminars on stretching, strengthening and injury prevention.

 During the Summer Course, every class level will take part in seminars or activities to further broaden students’ awareness of the arts.
-Among the possible activities for 2020 are ballet history seminars, Q&A sessions with dancers from New York City Ballet and tours of Lincoln Center.
+Among the possible activities for 2024 are ballet history seminars, Q&A sessions with dancers from New York City Ballet or SAB alumni, and tours of Lincoln Center.

 During the final two weeks, promising young choreographers will create new works using a selection of the most advanced summer students.
 The participating students will perform the resulting ballets in a studio showing for an invited audience, including the performers’ parents.